vpc-ccg/lordfast/README.md

 Ehsan Haghshenas (ehaghshe AT sfu DOT ca)

 ## Copyright and License
-This software is released under GPL license (Copyright (c) 2018, Simon Fraser University)
+This software is released under GNU General Public License (v3.0)

+Copyright (c) 2018 Simon Fraser University
 - BWA (used for the BWT-based index) is developed by Heng Li and is licensed under GPL
 - Edlib (used for global alignment) is developed by Martin Sosic and is licensed under MIT
 - ksw (used for alignment extension) is licensed under MIT